rkrug/LargeScaleLiteratureReview_DataDeposit/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3603072.svg)](https://doi.org/10.5281/zenodo.3603072)

-Bibliography and from the Systematic Literature
+Bibliography from the Systematic Literature
 Review as done for the **IPBES Global Assessment 2019**, Chapter 4, **Plausible futures of nature, its contributions to people and their good quality of life**.